 SoftEther is a project developed in Japan at the University of Tsukuba.
 It consists of the Softether protocol, a relatively new VPN protocol, and a VPN server that can accept connections using various VPN protocols (Softether, L2TP/IPSec, SSTP, OpenVPN).

-The SoftEther VPN server can be installed on macOS, Windows (check our guide on how to use a VPN on Windows), Linux, Solaris, FreeBSD.
+The SoftEther VPN server can be installed on Mac OS X, Microsoft Windows (check our guide on how to use a VPN on Windows), Linux, Solaris, FreeBSD.
 You may find more information about the SoftEther server architecture here.